Naples International Airport: Ground transportation

-Car
+Metro

-Capodichino is easily accessible from all the city thanks to the exit of the so-called "Tangenziale", an urban highway (A56) connecting the city of Naples to metropolitan area and highways to Rome and Caserta (A1), Salerno (A3) and Bari, Benevento and Avellino (A16).
-Fixed taxi rates are in use for the main destinations within the city limits of Naples from Airport to: Naples Centre, Molo Beverello (Port), Mergellina (Hydrofoils to Capri and Ischia Islands).
+As of 2026, the Capodichino station on Naples Metro's Line 1 is under construction to connect the airport with the current terminus at Naples' central station.
+It is expected to be finished by 2027.

 Bus

 Bus line Alibus, operated by ANM, connect the airport to Piazza Garibaldi and Piazza Municipio.
 Distance airport/centre city is about 7 km.
-The airport is also connected to Avellino, Benevento, Caserta, Sorrento, Salerno and Serre.
+The airport is also connected to Avellino, Benevento, Caserta, Salerno, Serre and Sorrento.

-Metro
+Car

-As of 2025, the Capodichino Aeroporto station on Naples Metro's Line 1 is under construction to connect the airport with the current terminus at Naples' central station.
-It is expected to be finished by 2027.
+Capodichino is easily accessible from all the city thanks to the exit of the so-called "Tangenziale", an urban highway (A56) connecting the city of Naples to metropolitan area and highways to Rome and Caserta (A1), Salerno (A3) and Bari, Benevento and Avellino (A16).
+Fixed taxi rates are in use for the main destinations within the city limits of Naples from Airport to: Naples Centre, Molo Beverello (Port), Mergellina (Hydrofoils to Capri and Ischia's islands).